Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-15-forever-changed.md

 "No..."

 She looked around at the team.
-Her job went both ways---as psychologist, not only was she there to analyze and hypothesize about the detainee's reactions, she was there to keep an eye on the 'gators and their intel support, make sure they were holding up okay.
+Her job went both ways - as psychologist, not only was she there to analyze and hypothesize about the detainee's reactions, she was there to keep an eye on the 'gators and their intel support, make sure they were holding up okay.

 It was a fact little suspected by the civilian world that interrogation was practically as hard on the people conducting it as upon their detainee.
 While the interrogators had the luxury of seeing the outside world, freedom of movement, nice meals, unlimited entertainment and all the perks of being a free American citizen, at the end of the day they were still tearing a man apart piece by piece to learn the things he held most dear.